 The defining feature of tiny Langza village is the towering Buddha statue on the mountain top in the background.
 The village is also renowned for its abundance of fossils.
 There are basic village homestays for travelers.

 Langza Village Buddha Statue

-This striking huge Buddha statue presides over Langza village.Continue to 11 of 22 below.
+This striking huge Buddha statue presides over the village of Langza.

 House in Demul Village